conan-io/docs/reference/backup_sources.rst

 core.sources:download_cache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Local path to store the sources backup to.
+(Optional) Local path to store the sources backup to.
+If not set, the default Conan home cache path will be used.

 core.sources:download_urls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~